bantabanta/legerelibrum/README.md

 ### Dependencies and Usage

-- git clone the project:
+git clone the project:
 ```bash
 git clone https://github.com/bantabanta/legere-librum.git
 ```

-- install dependencies:
+install dependencies:
 ```bash
 npm install
 ```

-- Run the app in development mode:
+Run the app in development mode:
 ```bash
 npm start
 ```

-You should have been directed to a webpage showing the project, otherwise navigate to [http://localhost:3000/](http://localhost:3000) in a web browser.
+You should now see the interactive webapp in your browser; if you don't see it simply navigate to [http://localhost:3000/](http://localhost:3000).

 ### NOTE